-Computes the Wald test statistic and p-value for testing whether a parameter equals a hypothesized value.
+Computes the Wald test statistic and p-value for testing whether a parameter (or parameter vector) equals a hypothesized value.

 Arguments